xaizek/dit/README.md

 ### Status ###

 This is quite close to 1.0 version, although it might see some changes for the sake of improvement, but the code itself is stable.
-The application has been in development and use since summer 2015.

 ### Features ###